 Businesses in Spain that encounter various financial problems can initiate the bankruptcy procedures as means of dealing with those issues.
-Although the country has a relatively low bankruptcy rate, compared to other European countries, Spanish companies also have alternative methods to deal with debt, before filing for bankruptcy.
+Spanish companies also have alternative methods to deal with debt, before filing for bankruptcy.

 When do Spanish companies need to file for bankruptcy?